NtonBala/patterns-js/decorator/index.md

 ```

 So, with decorator pattern we can add new behavior to our objects without having to modify the default behavior.
 We also avoid the need to create a huge number of subclasses.

+## Summing-up

+Decorator allows to _dynamically_ add new behavior (properties and methods) to objects, avoiding creating a number of subclasses and changing default behavior.
+Decorator mutates object under the hood.